monarch-initiative/mondo/docs/editors-guide/mondo-website-editing.md

 _Updated 04-Oct-2023_

 ## Overview
-These instructions are for updating the Mondo Disease Ontology web site (https://mondo.monarchinitiative.org/).
+These instructions are for updating the <a href="https://mondo.monarchinitiative.org/" target="_blank">Mondo Disease Ontology community web site</a>.
 The files for the web site are contained within the `mondo` repo[1] and the web site files are in the `gh-pages` branch.
 A GitHub Action called `pages build and deployment` deploys the web site.
 The web site is built with Jekyll.

 ## Prerequisites
 - Clone the Mondo GitHub repo[1] locally